mumbleskates/bilrost/README.md

 #### Enumerations

-All `.proto` enumeration types convert to the Rust `i32` type.
+All enumeration types convert to and from the Rust `u32` type.
 Additionally, each enumeration type gets a corresponding Rust `enum` type.
 For example, this `proto` enum: